eddmann/eddmann.github.io/_posts/2014/2014-02-10-using-basic-auth-and-decorators-in-pythons-flask.md

     app.run(debug=True)
 ```

-Using Flask's ability to import configuration options from external objects, we are able to access the specified credentials in the 'valid_credentials' function.
+Using Flask's ability to import configuration options from external objects, we are able to access the specified credentials in the `valid_credentials` function.
-To provide the 'secure' route with the required basic authentication I created a simple wrapper method which is used to decorate the route.
+To provide the 'secure' route with the required basic authentication, I created a simple wrapper method which is used to decorate the route.
-Decorators are a super simple, yet increasingly powerful concept, allowing you to 'wrap' function calls with other functions in a very succinct manner.
+Decorators are a super simple, yet increasingly powerful concept, allowing you to wrap function calls with other functions in a very succinct manner.
-As this is an experiment I have specified that the application be run in debug mode, enabling auto-reloading of updated files within the local development server.
+As this is an experiment, I have specified that the application be run in debug mode, enabling auto-reloading of updated files within the local development server.
-Finally we are ready to run the application.
+Finally, we are ready to run the application.

 ```bash
 $ python main.py
 $ pip freeze > requirements.txt
 ```

-After checking to make sure that our handy work has been successful we can 'freeze' the required dependencies so as to ease future development and deployment.
+After checking to make sure that our handiwork has been successful, we can freeze the required dependencies so as to ease future development and deployment.

 ## Resources